Aightech/Bsense/README.md

 # Bsens
-Simple device to trigger audio and haptic feedback for prenatanal studies
+Simple device to trigger audio and haptic stimulus for prenatanal studies

 ## Hardware